 I’m Jordan T. Thevenow-Harrison.
-I’m finishing my PhD in learning science from the University of Wisconsin—Madison.
+I have PhD in learning science from the University of Wisconsin—Madison.
 I design and produce educational technology, design learning experiments, analyze data, and explain the results, write, and take pictures in the woods.
 I live in Albany, New York with my wife and three large cats.

 I’m available to hire for consulting projects that focus on learning and technology.
 Get in touch.